llealloo/audiolink/README.md

 - AudioLink theme colors are now configurable via the AudioLink controller with a slick color-picker GUI.
 (Thanks, DomNomNom)
 - Added the ability to get the time since Unix epoch in days, and milliseconds since 12:00 AM UTC.
 Additionally, a helper function, `AudioLinkGetTimeOfDay()` has been added, which lets you easily get the current hours, minutes and seconds of the time of day in UTC.
 - An editor scripting define, `AUDIOLINK`, which will be automatically added when AudioLink is included.
 (Thanks, Float3)
 - AudioLink can now compile without VRCSDK and UDON, for use outside of VRChat.
 This kind of usecase is still experimental at best, though.
-(Thanks, Float3 and yewnyx)
+(Thanks, Float3)
 - Added a few new helper methods to sample various notes of the DFT.
 (Thanks, Float3)
 ### Changes
 - AudioLink theme colors have been cleaned up, including a new demo in the example scene, and the ability to change the colors in realtime in the editor.
 (Thanks, DomNomNom)